Are you new to circle dance? or getting more involved?

 All of us can get delayed for many reasons.
 If you do arrive late, just wait at the edge of the circle until the next dance.
 If taking off your coat can be done unobtrusively, you could settle yourself.
 There are usually chairs.
 Or you could wait till the break between dances to put on your dancing shoes and put things away.

 Often at the start or after a dance or two, people are invited to introduce themselves.
-This is always brief — often the request is your first name and one word to say how you’re feeling.
+This is always brief — often the request is for you to simply share your first name and one word or brief comment about how you’re feeling.
 It’s meant to simply bring everyone into the circle, but is not a time for a “check-in” or extra information or questions.
 Sometimes cards are passed around and you say your name and read the message on the card.
 Common cards are Angel cards from Findhorn where sacred circle dance originated but facilitators often bring different cards including the Wild Woman cards.
+We usually go around the circle clockwise.
+Sometimes someone is asked to draw a card for the circle.
+Sometimes if someone has a birthday near the time, they go first.
+All of this is meant to simply help people connect with each other.

 Usually recorded music is played on a computer or electronic device.
-When live music is available, it’s a special treat.
-The facilitator or an assistant will need to leave the circle and return to set up the next dance.
+When live music is available, it’s a special treat and fairly rare.
+To play the music from a computer, the facilitator or an assistant will need to leave the circle and return to set up the next dance.
 Especially people new to the dance may find it difficult if the group breaks into conversation during this time, so we ask people to wait for the music and any further prompting by rehearsing in their mind or in place the steps of the dance.
 This blog has youtube links to a lot of the music we dance to.
 There’s such a variety from traditional music used for folk dancing for many years to contemporary songs.
-Usually the music has a theme, often related to the season.
+Usually the music for particular has a theme, often related to the season.

 Holding the silence at the end of a dance

-At the end of each dance, we hold hands palm-to-palm and hold silence until the leader sends a “squeeze” around the circle.
+At the end of each dance, we hold hands, usually palm-to-palm, and hold silence until the leader sends a “squeeze” around the circle.

 Learning the steps